Vacation Blu-ray Movie

 Vacation Blu-ray Movie, Video Quality 4.0 of 5

 Vacation was shot digitally by Barry Peterson (We're the Millers, Zoolander); according to IMDb, the camera was the Arri Alexa Plus.
 Post-production was competed on a digital intermediate, from which Warner's 1080p, AVC-encoded Blu-ray was presumably sourced by a direct digital path.
 The Blu-ray image shows all the usual virtues of digital capture: clean, sharp and detailed, with the added benefit of the film-like texture for which the Alexa is well-known.
 The color palette is generally realistic, although it appears to have been tweaked somewhat in post-production to facilitate the illusion that the cast is traveling to numerous locations, when in fact they never left Georgia, even for the scenes set at the Grand Canyon.
-No artifacts or interference of any kind was visible.
+No artifacts or interference of any kind were visible.
 Warner has mastered the film with an average bitrate of 29.39 Mpbs, which is generous for digitally acquired material.

 Vacation Blu-ray Movie, Audio Quality 4.0 of 5